tyconsulting/blog.tyang.github.io/_posts/2017-12-03-squared-up-opsmgr-community-mp-catalog.md

   - Management Pack
   - SCOM
 ---
 One of the big challenges when working with OpsMgr is finding all the good community management packs.
-Although Microsoft has provided a “Partner Solutions” section in the OpsMgr console to publish 3rd party management packs, it was designed to advertise commercial MPs developed by partner ISVs.
+Although Microsoft has provided a "Partner Solutions" section in the OpsMgr console to publish 3rd party management packs, it was designed to advertise commercial MPs developed by partner ISVs.
 From what I learned, the bar is too high to get your MP listed there, and for my community MPs, I don’t see myself spending time and effort to try get my MPs listed there since they are free and I don’t make any $$$ from these MPs.

 Squared Up has recently released a Community MP Catalog – in the form of a Management Pack.
 This Community MP Catalog MP enables you to access all the well-known community MPs from OpsMgr console: